First Battle of Charleston Harbor: Line of battle

-Meanwhile, the other ships were being pummeled.
+Meanwhile, the other ships were being pummeled by artillery fire.
 Weehawken had advanced to a line of buoys that Captain Rodgers thought might mark torpedoes, so he swerved from the channel and stopped to consider what to do next.
 At this time, an underwater explosion rocked the vessel; Rodgers thought that it was a torpedo, but some historians believe that it was more likely the explosion of a shell from one of the forts.
 In either case, the ship suffered no significant injury.
 Because she had left the channel, however, the line of ships following her were thrown into confusion, and whatever was left of Du Pont's battle plan collapsed.
 The intense fire the ships received from the forts kept them farther from Fort Sumter than the admiral had envisioned, so their return fire was less accurate than planned.
 It was not accuracy that determined the result, however, but the sheer disparity in firepower.
-In the course of the two hours of the engagement, the Confederate forces got off more than 2000 shot and shell, of which 520 hit.
+In the course of the two hours of the engagement, the Confederate forces got off more than 2,000 shot and shell, of which 520 hit.
 By contrast, the Union fleet fired only 154 shots.
 Their armor protected the crews, but several ships suffered damage that impaired their fighting abilities, such as jammed turrets and gunport stoppers.
 Worst hit was Keokuk, which was hit 90 times, including 19 shots at or below the waterline.
 Captain Rhind withdrew his ship from the fight, barely able to keep her afloat until she was beyond enemy gunfire.
 By this time, the tide had turned, so Admiral Du Pont decided to suspend the attack until the following day.

 Termination

 Du Pont in his official report asserted that he fully intended to renew the attack the next day, but his captains were unanimously opposed.
 Keokuk sank during the night (with no loss of life), two or three of the monitors had sustained damage that would keep them out of further action for days if not weeks, and the captains agreed that nothing good could come from prolonging the battle.
 Even if they could knock out Fort Sumter, the rest of the fortifications remained, and the fleet had not penetrated the first defensive ring.

 Thus the battle fizzled out.
-The Union had lost one ironclad, and Fort Sumter had sustained damage that could be repaired in short order, though it was somewhat more than Du Pont realized.
-Personnel casualties were quite low despite the volume of fire.
+The Union had lost one ironclad, and Fort Sumter had sustained mild damage that could be repaired in short order, though it was somewhat more than Du Pont realized.
+Personnel casualties were quite low despite the volume of gunfire.
 Only one man, Quartermaster Edward Cobb of Nahant, was killed in the fleet, and 21 others sustained various degrees of injury.
 The Rebels had lost five killed and eight wounded.